 • Craft & crew charter for HBO’s series ‘Game of Thrones’

 • Craft & crew charter for Cork Community Artlink

 • TG4’s ‘Muintir na Mara’ series

-• Maritime consultancy and managment sevices for Red Bull curach racing.
+• Maritime consultancy and management services for Red Bull currach racing.

 Meitheal Mara is one of four partners in EU Boat, a Leonardo da Vinci learning partnership funded under the EU Lifelong Learning Programme.